18F/https/configuration/elb.md

 (**[Jump right to the ELB configuration choices.](#configuration-choices)**)

-If you use an Elastic Load Balancer (ELB) as the public-facing endpoint for your project, you have limited control over your TLS configuration.
+If you use an Amazon Elastic Load Balancer (ELB) as the public-facing endpoint for your project, you have limited control over your TLS configuration.

 You **have control** over: